On quasi-tame Looijenga pairs: Introduction

 In this paper, we establish a stronger statement from which \cref{conj:higherg} follows for any quasi-tame Looijenga pair $Y(D)$.
 We will provide a closed-form calculation and comparison of both sides of \eqref{eq:logopengen}, returning the two equalities in \cref{conj:higherg} as a corollary.
 Since the tame setting was already dealt with in \cite{Bousseau:2020fus}, we may restrict our attention here to non-tame, quasi-tame pairs alone, for which $l=2$.
-We give here a slightly discursive version of the main result of this paper (see \cref{prop:NlogdP302scat,prop:Gclosedform,prop:birinv} for precise statements).
+We give here a slightly discursive version of the main result of this paper (see \cref{prop:NlogdP302scat,prop:Gclosedform,prop:birinv} for precise statements, and e.g. \eqref{eq:opendp302} and \eqref{eq:NlogdP302closedform} for explicit formulas).